GenProve: Learning to Generate Text with Fine-Grained Provenance: Dataset

 \subsection{Overview}

 We study GenProve, a generation-time fine-grained provenance task where a system produces an answer together with sentence-level evidence links and typed provenance relations.
-A central obstacle to learning GenProve is the lack of training data that aligns each answer sentence to specific source sentences while also distinguishing how the evidence is used, such as quotation, compression, or inference.
+A central obstacle to learning GenProve is the lack of suitable training data: existing benchmarks often provide only coarse document-level attribution, are designed for post-hoc analysis, or do not distinguish how evidence is used, such as quotation, compression, or inference.
 To address this gap, we construct ReFInE, a supervised dataset that provides multi-document inputs and reference answers annotated with structured provenance tags.

 Each ReFInE instance pairs a user question with multiple source documents and a reference answer, where every sentence carries a provenance annotation linking it to source sentences via Quotation, Compression, or Inference.
 We build the dataset through a three-stage pipeline comprising sentence-level preprocessing, GPT-4o–based provenance annotation with human screening, and expert-validated reconstruction into a unified message format.
 Figure~\ref{fig:prove_asqa_pipeline} summarizes the construction process.